bauti-defi/Adivin-Prediction-Market/README.md

 First, run `yarn flatten` to flatten the contracts.
 This will create a `flattened` directory with the flattened contracts.

 Then, go to [Polygonscan](https://polygonscan.com/verifyContract) and verify the contracts.
-Make sure to select "Single File" and "Solidity Compiler" `0.8.17` for the compiler version.
+Make sure to select "Single File", "Solidity Compiler" `0.8.17` for the compiler version, and "Optimized".

 When prompted for the source, copy and paste the contents of `flattened/Factory.flattened.sol` into the text box.